 The first grants of RSUs and PSUs were granted in 2017 to Messrs.
 Wildeboer and D'Eramo, who elected to take 25% of their 2017 bonus based on pre-tax profit in the form of RSUs.
-Additional RSUs have been granted in 2018, 2019, 2020 and 2021 to Messrs.
-Wildeboer and D'Eramo, who elected to take 25% of their annual bonus based
+Additional RSUs have been granted from 2018 to 2022 to Messrs.
+Wildeboer and D'Eramo, who elected to take 25% of their annual bonus based on pre-tax profit in the form of RSUs from 2017 to 2020, and commencing 2021, elected to take an additional 25% of their annual bonus based on pre-tax profit in the form of RSUs.
+In addition, the Compensation Committee granted each a like number of PSUs and/or DSUs.
+The PSUs and DSUs are not tied to Messrs.
+Wildeboer's or D'Eramo's employment contracts.